JohnQuan-Cyber/VSCode-Azure-CLI-Load-Balancer/README.md

+# Deploying Load Balancers and verifying the failover test

+**Prerequisite**

+Azure Account (Student Account is preferable to learn) Visual Studio Code
+AZ CLI
+Understanding in the ARM and Bicep Template Files Bicep Files (In this repository)

+# Steps

 **Step 1 - Set the parameters to shorten the commands**

 Make sure to sign into the Azure Portal with the commnad az login.